wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Why Kubernetes?

-With Kubernetes, <strong>dev teams</strong> can take complete charge of production operations in cloud environments -- deploy both application code and all the environment settings, at their own cadence, without ceremonies and wait time to coordinate releases.
+With Kubernetes, <strong>dev teams</strong> can take complete control of production operations in cloud environments -- deploy both application code and all the environment settings, at their own cadence, without ceremonies and wait time to coordinate releases.

 Kubernetes is called "container orchestration" software because it automates the deployment, scaling and management of containerized applications<a target="_blank" href="https://en.wikipedia.org/wiki/Kubernetes">[Wikipedia]</a>.

 * Authentication -> Authorization -> <a href="#Admission">Admission Control</a>
 * Load balancing
+* Mixed operating systems (Ubuntu, Alpine, etc.)
+* Using images in Docker avoids the "it works on my machine" troubleshooting of setup or dependencies
+* Unlike Elastic Beanstalk, the k8s master controls what each its nodes do
 <br /><br />

 Kubernetes applies principles of the <a target="_blank" href="https://www.reactivemanifesto.org/">Reactive Manifesto</a> of 2014: